alishalabi/sitemap/README.md

 ## Milestones
 - [x] Be able to run a GET request on a website
-- [ ] Use our custom link parser to retrieve all anchor tags on that website (https://github.com/alishalabi/link_parser)
+- [x] Use our custom link parser to retrieve all anchor tags on that website (https://github.com/alishalabi/link_parser)
-- [ ] Normalize all links
+- [x] Normalize all links
+- [ ] Refactor code into modular functions
 - [ ] Filter links that do not direct to desired domain
 - [ ] Recursively search all links using a Breadth First Search
 - [ ] Return sitemap in sharable format (XML)